diagrams/diagrams-doc/manual/diagrams-manual.rst

 ::

-  $ ./TestDiagram -w 100 -h 100 -o TestDiagram.png
+  $ ./TestDiagram -w 100 -h 100 -o TestDiagram.svg

-The above will generate a 100x100 PNG that should look like this:
+The above will generate a 100x100 SVG that should look like this:

 .. class:: dia